TsubakiBot/slack-git-bot/README.md

-# Git post-receive hook for Slack
+# A git post-receive hook for Slack

-This is a bash script that posts a message into your [Slack](https://slack.com) channel when changes are pushed.
+This article explains how to install a bash script that posts a new message into a Slack channel when commits are pushed to your project’s repository.
+Note that this implementation does not require the usage of GitHub, but rather git repositories hosted on your own servers.

 Hook this script into `post-receive` for your git repositories.